btkostner/jumar/docs/deployment.md

 flyctl volumes create crdb_data --region <region> --size 10
 ```

 **Optionally**, you can scale the VM size you will use.
 Cockroach recommends at least 4gb of RAM.
 From personal experience, 1gb is the absolute _minimum_ you will want (might still cause problems).
-Keep in mind that this is pretty easy to change after the fact _without downtime_ if you are running multiple instances.
+Keep in mind that this is pretty simple to change after the fact _without downtime_ if you are running multiple instances.

 ```bash
 flyctl scale vm <size> --memory <memory_in_megabytes>